merely-useful/py-rse/index.md

 Programmers have invented far too many formats for configuration files;
-rather than creating one of your own, you should adopt some widely-used approach.
+rather than creating one of your own, you should adopt some widely used approach.
 One is to write the configuration as a Python module and load it as if it was a library.
 This is clever,